Get your card

 - Keys are generated and stored securely on the user's device

-- Funds are held in on-chain smart contract vaults that only the user can control
+- Funds are held in on-chain Smart Contracts that only the user can control

 - Rizon has partnered with Privy (a secure wallet infrastructure provider) to handle on-device key management and encryption